pardhaponugoti/subscript/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
+- [ ] Add charts to show patterns for the ratings
+- [ ] Add multiple session capability
 - [ ] Add Facebook integration to validate friends